-April 15th1912

-hours.
-He gives order to

-call for help over the

-12:05am

-The lifeboats are uncovered and passengers and crew get ready on deck.
-There is only room for half of the people on board in the lifeboats.
+The lifeboats are uncovered The captain is told the and passengers and crew get ready on deck.
+There is afloat for a couple of only room for half of the hours.
+He gives order to people on board in the call for help over the lifeboats.
+April 15th1912 12:25am Lifeboats are loaded with women and children first.

-April 15th1912

-April 15th1912 12:25am

-Lifeboats are loaded with women and children first.
 Another ship, The Carpathia, picks up the distress call about 58 miles and sails as quickly as possible to help her.

-April 15th1912 12:45am

-Titanic

-The first lifeboat lowered into the water.
+April 15th1912 12:45am The first lifeboat lowered into the water.
 It leaves not even half full.
 The first of eight distress rockets are fired.

-April 15th1912 April 15th1912 2:05am

-2.20am

-Edward Smith

-Construction of the

-largest passenger steam ship in the

-world - Titanic,

-begins in Belfast, Ireland.

-1850-1912 1908 - 1909 The last lifeboat is lowered in to the water.
+April 15th1912 April 15th1912 2:05am The last lifeboat is lowered in to the water.
 Over 1,500 people remain stranded on the ship.
 Titanic's deck becomes steeper and the rear of the ship breaks off.
 The remaining ship levels out for a few moments before slowly filling with more water.
-The water pulls the ship back high into the air before pulling it under.
-Remaining passengers are stranded in the ic waters.
+The water pull: the ship back high into the air before pulling it under.
+Remainin passengers are stranded in the ici waters.
 Most of them are unable to be saved.
+1850-1912 1908 - 1909 Construction of the largest passenger steam ship in the Titanic world - Titanic, begins in Belfast, Ireland.
+Atlantic Ocean Ocean J. Bruce Ismay 1862-1937